sametgul/logic_playground/p00_vhdl_template/README.md

 # VHDL TEMPLATE & SYNTAX NOTES

-These are some VHDL constructs that I frequently use and sometimes forget.
+There are some VHDL constructs and rules that I sometimes forget.
 I keep them here as a reference.

-**Style preferences**:
+**Style Preferences**:

 * Constants and generics in **UPPERCASE**.
 * Ports use `_in` and `_out` postfixes.
 * I like to add the width as a suffix (e.g. `_in16`).
-* Using exponantiation terms `2**N-1` is good to have.
+* Using exponentiation terms `2**N-1` is good to have.
+* Using `'length` attribute to get signal widths

 ```vhdl
 --------------------------------------------------------------------------------